remcohaszing/estree-util-module-to-function/README.md

 ## Security

-> **Warning** This package only transforms the AST input, which is safe to use on its own.
-However,
-> it was created with the use case in mind to evaluate an ECMASscript module.
-Evaluating user input
-> is dangerous and should be avoided whenever possible.
+This package only transforms the AST input, which is safe to use on its own.
+However, it was created with the use case in mind to evaluate an ECMASscript module.
+Evaluating user input is dangerous and should be avoided whenever possible.

 ## Compatibility